semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 ![Viewing the artifacts](./img/artifacts1.jpg)

 Artifacts can also be used to share files between jobs.
-You could download the binary in any other jobs with:
+You could download the binary in any other job with:

 ```shell
 artifact pull workflow hello-go